 Myth: Bike reflectors and a reflective vest will make it safe for my child to ride at night.

 Fact: It's never safe for your child to ride a bike at night.
 Night riding requires special skills and special equipment.
 Few children are equipped with either.
 Never allow your child to ride at dusk or after dark.

 Myth: I don't need to teach my child all of this bicycle safety stuff.
 I was never injured as a child.
 Biking is just meant to be fun.

-Fact: Riding a bike is fun – if it's done safely.
+Fact: Riding a bike is fun—if it's done safely.
 Unfortunately, most people don't realize hundreds of thousands of children are seriously injured each year in bicycle falls.
-Worse still, more than 600 children die from them each year.
-While you may have been lucky enough to survive childhood without a serious bicycle-related injury, you shouldn't count on luck to protect your child.
+Worse still, hundreds of children die of them each year.
+Although you may have been lucky enough to survive childhood without a serious bicycle-related injury, you shouldn't count on luck to protect your child.